facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

 At first, I left the app running on a terminal tab on my laptop and used it while I worked on it.
-Once I noticed that I liked what was showing up in the feed, I set up a Raspberry Pi server in my local network to have the app available all the time.
+Once I noticed that I liked what was showing up in the feed, I set up a Raspberry Pi server in my local network to have it available all the time.
 This, in turn, encouraged me to improve the mobile rendering of the interface, so I could access it from my phone.

 [TODO mobile screenshot]